Hepsi 1: Plot

 The premise of the show revolves around the four main characters, four girls who all go to a performing arts academy and live together: Cemre, Eren, Gülçin and Yasemin.
 They face tragic and comic events each week.
 They also have a hard debt to pay off, due to Yasemin crashing her boyfriend Korkut’s car.
-Overnight they find themselves in the spotlight performing at a club, now risking their places at their school due to the headmaster, Mr. Erol not allowing his students to become famous whilst in education.
-The girls struggle to hide the secret from Mr. Erol, who eventually finds out because a newspaper reporter, impressed with the girls' performance, came looking for them.
+Overnight, they find themselves in the spotlight performing at a club, now risking their places at their school due to the headmaster, Mr. Erol not allowing his students to become famous whilst in education.
+The girls struggle to hide the secret from Mr. Erol, who eventually finds out because of a newspaper reporter; impressed with the girls' performance, came looking for them.
 Once the girls are found out, they insist they won’t do it again.
 The reporter then creates a competition, the winner being able to make an album, as the reporter believes that the students at the academy are very talented.
 Of course, the girls win and are signed to an album deal however the girls are yet to release the album.

 Along with the fame side of the show, the girls also deal with their love life.
 Each girl having a match: Cemre – Emre, Eren – Bariş, Gülçin – Mert and Yasemin – Korkut.